Skip to main content

 Updated 1099 Deadlines, Penalties & State Filing Requirements For Business Owners

-Easily file 1099 forms to the IRS before the due date with compliance + tips + useful resources.
+Easily file 1099 forms to the IRS before the due date with compliance, tips, and useful resources.

-As 2020 comes to a close, business taxpayers are preparing for the tax season in 2021 starting with the New Year.
-With due dates for 1099 forms moved forward, small and large businesses alike are looking forward to the tax season with anticipation.
+As 2020 comes to a close, business taxpayers are preparing for the 2021 tax season starting with the New Year.
+With due dates for 1099 forms moved forward, small and large businesses alike are anticipating the tax season.

-With the re-introduction of Form 1099-NEC, many businesses are figuring out how to compartmentalize their taxes according to the guidelines issued by the IRS.
+With the re-introduction of Form 1099-NEC, many businesses are figuring out how to compartmentalize their taxes according to the IRS guidelines.

-When it comes to informational filings, business taxpayers usually look to tax experts, accounting professionals, and other authoritative professionals who can navigate them through tax filings.
+When it comes to informational filings, business taxpayers often rely on tax experts and accounting professionals who navigate them through tax filings.

-As tax experts, we understand that tax season can be hard as it is and the Covid-19 global pandemic is not making things any easier.
-So, we are here to do our bit to help business owners thoroughly understand certain things related to 1099 filings
+As tax experts, we understand tax season can be challenging, especially with the Covid-19 pandemic.
+We’re here to help business owners understand important aspects of 1099 filings.

-So, here are a few things that you need to be mindful of when filing your tax forms in January 2021.
+Here are key points to keep in mind when filing your tax forms in January 2021.

 State-Wise 1099 Filing Requirements

 Each state has different filing requirements.
-For example, if you are operating a business in New York, and earn your income from New York, then you have to file your tax forms according to the New York State Tax Department’s guidelines.
+For example, if your business operates in New York and earns income there, you must file according to New York State Tax Department’s guidelines.

-Now, if your principal (headquartered) business is located in New York but you are earning income from another state, say California, then you must check with both the states in order to file with compliance.
+If your principal business is in New York but you earn income from another state, such as California, you must check compliance with both states.

-While small businesses that are operating in just one location do not have to worry about this, medium and large companies that are operating in more than one state must consult their respective state tax departments to comply with their guidelines.
+While small businesses operating in one location need not worry, medium and large companies working in multiple states should consult state tax departments for compliance.

-It is also important to note that the new form 1099-NEC is not a part of the IRS 1099 Combined Federal/State Filing Program (CF/SF).
-Even though its parent form, 1099-MISC, is still a part of the program, 1099-NEC is not included here.
-This means that businesses or their vendors have to follow up with the respective state tax authorities to get the guidelines to file Form 1099-NEC.
+Note that the new Form 1099-NEC is not part of the IRS 1099 Combined Federal/State Filing Program (CF/SF).
+Although its parent form, 1099-MISC, remains in the program, businesses must follow up with state tax authorities regarding Form 1099-NEC filing guidelines.

 Useful Links